Uzbekistan reveals its COVID-19 data for Feb. 5

 According to the Ministry of Health, all new cases were identified among those who were in contact with patients.

 According to the Ministry of Health, all new cases were identified among those who were in contact with patients.
-In particular, 35 cases were revealed in Tashkent, 19 cases in Tashkent region, seven cases in Khorezm region, five cases in Surkhandarya region, four cases in Samarkand region, and three cases were revealed in Andijan region.
+In particular, 31 cases were revealed in Tashkent, 11 cases in Tashkent region, seven cases in Khorezm region, five cases in Samarkand region and one case each was revealed in Jizzakh region.

 Starting from January 28, it is allowed to hold concert events in strict accordance with sanitary and epidemiological requirements and restrictions on the work of catering and entertainment establishments from 8:00 to 23:00 (GMT +5) have been lifted.